 - a.
 Surface Water: - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
-If appropriate, state what stream or river it flows into. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - 4) Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known.
+If appropriate, state what stream or river it flows into. - No, there are no surface water bodies on or within 200 feet of the project site. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.

+Not applicable.
+There are no surface waters or wetlands within 200 feet of the project site. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material. - The project will not propose for fill or dredge material to be placed in or removed from surface water or wetlands. - 4) Will the proposal require surface water withdrawals or diversions?
+Give general description, purpose, and approximate quantities if known. - No, the proposal will not require surface water withdrawals or diversions.